Written by Silvana Lucido-BalestrieriUpdated on January 26, 2026

 Benefits of IVR Self-Service

 IVR self-service solutions help you resolve some calls before they reach an agent.
 This is referred to as IVR containment.
+In fact, ase studies mention that IVR self-service can reduce the cost of calls by deflecting the majority of them to a self-service IVR, resulting in annual savings of more than 80%.
 Increasing your containment rate can significantly lower overall contact center costs.

 Such automation via AI, too, “can free up resources that can be used to invest in other areas of the business, such as product development or marketing”, according to Sanket Shah, CEO at InVideo.